-The First Principle: A smart taxpayer knows that while the government is there to protect you in most matters, in this matter the government agencies are not your friend.
-Certainly in collections matters these officers are trained to win you over with a friendly and innocent exterior.
-What lies beneath however, is an individual who is highly trained to exact the most money and information that they can from you.
+The first principle: A smart taxpayer knows that while the government is there to protect you in most matters, in this matter, the government agencies are not your friend.
+Certainly in collections matters, these officers are trained to win you over with a friendly and innocent exterior.
+What lies beneath, however, is an individual who is highly trained to extract the most money and information that they can from you.

-The Smart Taxpayer signs nothing, agrees to nothing, says nothing, picks up a phone and calls their own highly trained professional to protect them, to educate them further, and solve their problem properly.
+The smart taxpayer signs nothing, agrees to nothing, says nothing, picks up a phone and calls their own highly trained professional to protect them, educate them further and solve their problem properly.
 Simply request the contact information from these officers and instruct them that your lawyer will be in touch with them.

-The Second Principle: There is no quick fix.
-Many operations will convince you with flashy offers in compromise promising minor tax payments oftentimes for "pennies on the dollar".
-Such promises by organizations has been a major problem area for the taxpayers and the IRS has even issued warnings to taxpayers to protect them from these practices.
-A competent Tax Lawyer will vigorously work to reduce the tax and/or penalties you are faced with, however the process requires skill, knowledge, careful planning and should never be a quick fix.
+The second principle: There is no quick fix.
+Many operations will pursue you with flashy offers in compromise promising minor tax payments, often for “pennies on the dollar.”
+Such promises by organizations have been a major problem area for taxpayers, and the IRS has even issued warnings to taxpayers to protect them from these practices.
+A competent tax lawyer will vigorously work to reduce the tax and/or penalties you face; however, the process requires skill, knowledge and careful planning and should never be a quick fix.

-At an initial consultation comes prepared with your facts and questions.
-Focus on your attorney's demeanor and whether or not he or she actually answers the question you've asked.
-A lawyer should speak knowledgably but be able to explain to you the problem you face in plain English.
-Legal jargon is for adversaries not for clients.
+At an initial consultation, come prepared with your facts and questions.
+Focus on your attorney’s demeanor and whether he or she actually answers the question you’ve asked.
+A lawyer should speak knowledgeably, but be able to explain to you the problem you face in plain English.
+Legal jargon is for adversaries, not for clients.